Abir22222222/CSE--358/README.md

-# Two Cyan Triangles Project
+# Cyan Star Project

 ## Project Description
-This project is created as a course assignment.
+This project is created for a course assignment.

-The program displays a window with an **orange background** and draws **two cyan colored obtuse triangles** at two distant corners of the screen.
+The program displays a window with a **yellow background** and draws **one cyan colored star**, built only using triangles.

-The window title contains **my full name**.
+The window title contains **my full ID**.
 Pressing the **first letter of my name** from the keyboard will **close the window**.

 This project confirms that the program runs successfully on my computer.